Procurement vs. Supply Chain Management

 What is Procurement?

 Merriam-Webster Dictionary defines procure as, “to get possession of something: to obtain something by particular care and effort.”
 As such, procurement is the process of getting possession or obtaining something.
 Expanding on that to include the business aspect, it is simply the act of “obtaining or buying goods and services.”

-The process includes preparing and processing a demand, all the way through receiving and paying for the goods and services.
+The procurement function includes preparing and processing a demand, all the way through receiving in stock rooms or wholesale warehouses and paying for the goods and services.
 It involves several steps from planning the purchase and setting quality standards to supplier research and selection, value analysis, price negotiation and financing, and so on.